Current Mentoring News in the Graduate School

 Mentorship is central to the graduate education experience, and research has repeatedly shown that positive mentoring relationships are a key factor in graduate students' academic and professional success.
 But of course not all mentoring relationships are positive experiences for the mentor or mentee, especially when mentoring pairs are assigned without reference to personality, interests, or individual preference.

-University of Louisville's School of Interdisciplinary and Graduate Studies is making a push to promote and support productive and mutually-rewarding mentoring relationships at the University.
+University of Louisville's Graduate School is making a push to promote and support productive and mutually-rewarding mentoring relationships at the University.
 Part of this effort is in promoting and supporting the development of peer mentoring programs within departments.
 Peer mentors provide unique insights for mentees because of their shared experience as students in the department, their reduced power differential (in comparison to faculty mentors), and their professional status as students, which means that both mentor and mentee are in a position to benefit from collaborative work.

 Another area of focus in fostering a "culture of mentorship" at the University is sharing best-practices of effective mentoring.
 While it seems that some people are "natural" mentors from the start, others may not be sure what mentoring actually can and should entail.
 Setting expectations of both mentors and mentees and sharing strategies and insights for building and maintaining positive mentorship relationships can enhance the quality of mentoring across the University.
 We intend for this website to be the hub of this conversation about effective peer and faculty mentoring, with resources for both students and faculty, individuals and programs.
 Through the MentorConnect page, we will also actively facilitate the exchange of mentoring questions and insights by connecting students and faculty with our Mentor Advisory Board members.

-The School of Interdisciplinary and Graduate Studies confers an award for outstanding graduate mentors each May, based on the nominations of graduate program directors and/or graduate student mentees.
+The Graduate School confers an award for outstanding graduate mentors each May, based on the nominations of graduate program directors and/or graduate student mentees.
 We would like to recognize the recipients of this award, several of whom are now members of our Mentor Advisory Board as well.

 - May 2012 Theresa Hayden (Social Work) and Joseph Petrosko (ELFH)